mattwcole/depcheck/README.md

 docker-compose up
 ```

-To run locally, ensure you have Node 8 installed.
+To run natively, ensure you have Node 8 and yarn installed.

 ```sh
 yarn install